Adventures in Machine Learning

 5) Typing Enhancements

 Python’s typing system is an optional feature that allows developers to add type annotations to their code.
-Type annotations help with code clarity and improve code quality by providing better documentation and error checking.
+Type annotations enhance code clarity and quality by providing better documentation and error checking.

 Overview of Python’s Typing System and its Stability in Python 3.7

-Python’s typing system is a way to add type hints to Python code to improve readability and check for errors.
-Type hints help with code understanding and maintainability by providing clear documentation on the data types involved in the code.
+Python’s typing system is a way to add type hints to Python code, improving readability and error checking.
+Type hints provide clear documentation on data types involved in the code, making it easier to understand and maintain.

-Python 3.7 includes several enhancements to the typing system, including improved performance and core support.
-These enhancements improve the stability of the typing system and make it more suitable for larger codebases.
+Python 3.7 introduces several enhancements to the typing system, improving its performance and core support, making it more stable and suitable for larger codebases.

 Enhancements to Python’s Typing System in Python 3.7